Donald Trump ‘decertifies’ Iran; US foreign policy becomes irrational

 The idea that Iran’s current system of government lacks legitimacy is a fundamental error – shared by many people in the US and the West, not just by Donald Trump – which completely misunderstands its origins as well as recent Iranian history and contemporary Iranian society.

-Unfortunately, it is an error which leads directly into the second of Donald Trump’s statements which I found surreal
+Unfortunately, it is an error which leads directly to the second of Donald Trump’s statements which I found surreal

 …….the previous administration lifted these sanctions, just before what would have been the total collapse of the Iranian regime, through the deeply controversial 2015 nuclear deal with Iran.
 This deal is known as the Joint Comprehensive Plan of Action, or JCPOA……The nuclear deal threw Iran’s dictatorship a political and economic lifeline, providing urgently needed relief from the intense domestic pressure the sanctions had created.